atomgomba/kif/README.md

 }
 ```

+The forms of e.g. `kif.w` and `kifw` can be used interchangeably when used as static.

 ### Use as an instance

-Other usecases may require creating instances of kif, for instance when you chose to pick different logging levels for different software components and would like to avoid the hassle of keeping track of state. `Kif::new` factory method can be used to create instances and initially set the desired level, formatter and output handler.
+Other usecases may require creating instances of kif, for instance when you chose to pick different formatters for different software components and would like to avoid the hassle of keeping track of state. `Kif::new` factory method can be used to create instances and initially set the desired level, formatter and output handler.

 One important difference between static and non-static usage is that in the non-static manner the simple name of the enclosing class cannot be prepended to the message, hence you have to include the source of the message yourself, should you want to do so.